sjorsdonkers/toml-jai/README.md

 The module supports both Typed as well as Generic data using Toml.Value.
 To avoid having to maintain 2 implementations the Typed version is implemented by going through the Generic version.
 As a result there are some extra data copies/allocations as well as limitations like no support for integers > S64_MAX and slightly reduced accuracy for float due to intermediate conversion through float64.

 ### Type reflection
 We only have a run-time reflection based implementation, e.g. Any based like: `value_to_type :: (toml: Value, output: Any)`.
 A compile-time reflection based implementation, see the [comptime branch](https://github.com/sjorsdonkers/toml-jai/tree/comptime), that has the types determined at compile-time like `value_to_type :: (toml: Value, data: *$T)` would have slightly cleaner code, better run-time performance, and can handle generic custom types (like `Hash_Table`) more conveniently, but it does not support dynamic types like Any, and custom handlers become more complex, with module parameters, code insertion and`#poke_name`.
 Having multiple implementations is considered undesirable.
-This should be reevaluated when the `#poke_name` replacement has landed in Jai.
+Switching to compile-time reflection should be reevaluated when the `#poke_name` replacement has landed in Jai.

 ### Customization points
 Custom handlers have several design goals:
  - Keep the core Toml module implementation clean from complexity.
  - Enable custom serialization of types we do not own (external Modules) as we may not be able to add notes or remove members.
  - The same type should be serializable in different ways defined at the procedure call site, not struct definition.
- - Enable data tweaks during serialization as opposed to full copies of nested structure trees (separate structs for serialization and use within the application).
+ - Enable data tweaks during serialization as opposed to full data copies of nested structure trees (separate structs for serialization and usage within the application).
  - The user should be able to opt-out of the default behavior of handling special types like Toml.Value, Chrono, and SumTypes.
-A user can opt-out by setting a procedure which is a no-op or any procedure that does not call the default_custom_handler.
+A user can opt-out by setting a procedure that does not call the default_custom_handler.

-In addition to handlers we currently also support making struct members optional through a @TomlOptional note.
-This means there are 2 ways to do the same thing, it also requires the original Type(_Info) to be modified.
+In addition to handlers we currently also support making struct members optional through a `@TomlOptional` note.
+This means there are 2 ways to do the same thing, the note also requires the original Type(_Info) to be modified.
 It is likely this note will be removed when these kinds of operations are better supported through custom handlers.

 The context member `toml.null_value` is introduced as a customization point as it would otherwise be relatively complicated to catch all cases where pointers can occur. toml.null_value can be any kind of Toml.Value, by default it is a string of value `"~null~"`.
 Deserialization of the value `"~null~"` for a `*string` member can be surprising as it would result into a null pointer instead of a string with value `"~null~"`.
 The `~`s are added to make it a string that is less likely to occur naturally.
-Alternative sentinel values like and empty table `{}` which is the equivalent of a struct without members are not chosen as due to `@TomlOptional` it is also equivalent to a struct with all optional members.
+Alternative sentinel values like the empty table `{}` which is the equivalent of a struct without members are not chosen as due to `@TomlOptional` it is also equivalent to a struct with all optional members.

 ### Lexer
 The tokenization/lexer phase completes before the parser starts.
 As a result memory needs to be allocated to store the tokens.
 There is no particular reason for this implementation other than that I wanted to experiment with this type of lexer.
 Unlike traditional lexers the one implemented here does not parse the tokens into literals like int/float/etc it just determines a token starts and ends.
 It is the responsibility of the parser to interpret the string when it has more context.